corda/corda-runtime-os/PluginGuidelines.md

 ### Development

 ### Branching
-please develop against the most recent version branch, not main or release branches.
-Follow R3's branching best practices, start with Jira ticket no, or no-tick.
+Development should be against the most recent version branch, not the main or release branches.
+Follow R3's branching best practices, start with Jira issue number, or no-tick.

 ### Tests
 Please include unit testing or the PR will be declined.
 You can find example tests in the template and example plugins.